 As you would anticipate, administering a study away program will require different tasks and skills other than those you typically use on campus.
-Faculty who direct programs wear many hats: local safety expert, professor, tour guide, nurse, personal counselor, intercultural advisor, psychologist, coach, cheerleader, dean of students, financial officer, banker, translator, etc. Somewhere in there you will find time to teach, take care of yourself, and stay connected with family and friends.
+Faculty who direct programs wear many hats.
 At the end of it all, you will have helped to make a profound difference in the lives of your students.
-You will have formed deeper bonds with students than is possible in the classroom, and enriched their lives and yours as well in the process.
+You will have formed deeper bonds with students than is possible in the classroom, and enriched their lives and yours in the process.